Son: Jazz great Ellis Marsalis Jr. dead at 85; fought virus - KVIA

 Son: Jazz great Ellis Marsalis Jr. dead at 85; fought virus

-Ellis Marsalis III confirmed in an Associated Press phone interview that his father’s death was sparked by the virus that is causing the global pandemic.
 “Pneumonia was the actual thing that caused his demise.
-But it was pneumonia brought on by COVID-19,” he said.
+But it was pneumonia brought on by COVID-19,” Ellis Marsalis III confirmed in an Associated Press phone interview.

 He said he drove Sunday from Baltimore to be with his father as he was hospitalized in Louisiana, which has been hit hard by the outbreak.
 Others in the family spent time with him, too.